Portraits T-U-V

 Ardgillan Castle, Balbriggan, February 2022. © Jennifer Winder-Baggot, www.irishhistorichouses.com

-The next room is the lovely library.
+The next room is the lovely library with the Pim Brothers shelves.

 The library of Ardgillan Castle. © Jennifer Winder-Baggot, www.irishhistorichouses.com